axu2/improved-seam-carving/README.md

 I hope to add it to scikit-image's seam_carve function.

-For implementation details and the full description, please view the notebook here for the best formatting and not directly on GitHub:
+For implementation details, please view the notebook here for the best formatting and not directly on GitHub:

 https://nbviewer.jupyter.org/github/axu2/improved-seam-carving/blob/master/Improved%20Seam%20Carving.ipynb